vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

 VMware Aria Automation enables you to provision a vSphere with Tanzu Kubernetes deployment from Automation Assembler to leverage the vSphere 7.x or later native capabilities to deploy and manage Tanzu Kubernetes clusters.
 Through the catalog service provided by the Service Broker, developers can dynamically create and access Tanzu Kubernetes Clusters.

-Once the cluster is successfully provisioned, users will be able to download the "admin" kubeconfig file and can access the cluster using `kubectl` utility
+Once the cluster is successfully provisioned, users will be able to download the "admin" kube config file and can access the cluster using `kubectl` utility

 ![cluster-view](./img/tkgs-aria-integration/tkgs-aria-10.png)